 If you've never thought about the condition of your heart, now is the time to give it some attention.

-According to the American Heart Association, cardiovascular disease (including heart disease and stroke) is the leading cause of death worldwide, killing more than 17.6 million people a year.
+According to the Centers for Disease Control, one person dies every 37 seconds from cardiovascular disease.
 Even though you can’t change things like your genetics, family history or age, you can still make lifestyle changes to impact your health.

 Today we’re focusing on exercises to improve heart health.
 Exercising is a major step toward a healthy heart because it's one of the most effective ways to strengthen the heart muscle, maintain a healthy weight and ward off artery damage from high blood sugar, high blood pressure and high cholesterol.

 I encourage you to think of your heart just like any other muscle in your body.
 When you strengthen your muscles, it helps them become more efficient and makes them better able to pump blood throughout your body.
 Your heart is similar to your bicep in that the more you make it work, the stronger it becomes.

 Here are some exercises to help you get your heart pumping.

 One of the best ways to get the heart working is to do cardio.
 Cardio is exercise that's good for the heart because it strengthens your heart and blood vessels.
 It helps lower your blood pressure and cholesterol.
 Cardio helps improve the flow of oxygen throughout your body and reduces your risk of health issues.

 The following cardio moves incorporate the arms because raising your arms up as high or higher than your heart means your body will have to work harder to breathe.
 It’s an effective way to get out of breath faster during cardio and get in a better workout in a shorter amount of time.